TheOnodrim/Shield/README.md

 ![alt text](https://user-images.githubusercontent.com/65303868/86959587-113aa800-c12c-11ea-995f-a0227ced20a4.png)

 ## Note
-As of Wednesday, Novemeber 17th, 2021 this repository has been archive.
+As of Wednesday, November 17th, 2021 this repository has been archive.
 On Monday, May 30th, 2022 I have unarchived this repository for a few minor changes and will rearchive it again.